 But if you jump in too early, or set it up for the wrong reasons, it can just as easily add complexity, cost, and compliance headaches.

-At EntitySmart, we help online entrepreneurs and remote professionals structure smarter — not bigger.
+At EntitySmart, we help online entrepreneurs and remote professionals structure smarter.

 The right setup is the one that fits your real income, lifestyle, and risk — not someone else’s checklist.